 M.S., Information Systems, Kennesaw State University

 Mr. Craig supports internal communications for the Office of Faculty Affairs, and assists or has assisted with communications for other units such as the former Office for Graduate Programs (now the Graduate School).
-Additionally, he supports communications regarding the university’s strategic plan, varsity esports, and the Next Generation of Faculty initiative, along with administration of the university’s Merit pages student achievement system that recognizes students for their academic and other achievements (such as the Dean’s List and President’s List).
+Additionally, he supports communications regarding the university’s strategic plan, Next Generation of Faculty initiative, along with administration of the university’s Merit pages student achievement system that recognizes students for their academic and other achievements (such as the Dean’s List and President’s List).

 A former journalist, he has served Georgia State since 2008 in various communications and public relations capacities, including science writing, media relations, news writing, feature writing, and social media.
 Mr. Craig has also worked in public relations roles at Kennesaw State University and the Metropolitan Atlanta Rapid Transit Authority (MARTA).
 Prior to public relations, he worked as a staff writer and fill-in night city editor at The Augusta Chronicle in Augusta, Ga., covering criminal justice, military affairs and general assignment reporting.

 In his former roles in the Georgia State Department of Public Relations and Marketing Communications, he was a member of teams that earned major awards for magazines and web stories from the Council for the Advancement and Support of Education (CASE) in the late 2000s and in the 2010s.
 He was also a part of a reporting team at The Augusta Chronicle that garnered an award from the Georgia Associated Press Association for deadline reporting among large newspapers in the state in 2006.